 Step-by-step instructions on how to make this show stopping Valentine’s Cake at home…

-The first step is to whip up the batter for the strawberry cake.
+The first step is to whip up the batter for the strawberry cake (which will be the surprise part of your cake).
 I used a mix and prepared it according to the package instructions.

 Let it cool about 10 minutes, then cover and refrigerate for an hour.
 You could skip this step but the cake is easier to handle when it’s chilled.